FYP-hyz-mjj-2024/posture_mmpose/README.md

 ```

 Try to run `main.py`.
 If an error regarding `opencv-python` occurred, uninstall it and re-install it again.

+> Roboflow will somehow install `opencv-python-headerless`, overwriting the `opencv-python` package.
+> If you encounter errors regarding `opencv-python`, just uninstall and re-install `opencv-python`.

 ```shell
 <PATH_TO_YOUR_VIRTUAL_ENVIRONMENT>/Scripts/pip.exe uninstall opencv-python